-The Admin Interface can be accessed from the main Route4Me sign-in page using the Account Owner’s credentials created when registering a new Route4Me account or restored for the existing Route4Me account using email, Google-based single sign-on (learn more), LinkedIn, or GitHub authentication.
-NOTE: For security purposes, do not share the credentials to your Route4Me account with any third-parties and follow Route4Me’s security best practices.
+The Admin Interface can be accessed from the main Route4Me sign-in page using the Account Owner’s credentials created when registering a new Route4Me account or restored for the existing Route4Me account using email, Google-based single sign-on, LinkedIn, or GitHub authentication.
+NOTE: For security purposes, do not share the credentials to your Route4Me account with any third-parties and follow Route4Me’s security best practices mentioned in this guide.

 2.3 Logging Out of the Admin Interface

 To log out of the Admin Interface, the user must sign out from the Route4Me account they are currently logged into.
 To log out of the Admin Interface, go to the “My Account” tab from the navigation menu and then select “Logout.”

 Route4Me’s User Hierarchy has multiple user types, and the Account Owner of the Primary Route4Me Account can create multiple sub-users with different roles and permissions.
 All sub-users of the Account Owner have access to the Admin Interface but are limited by their account-level permissions.
 Depending on the user type, some users can use only their own Admin Interface while other user types can use the Admin Interface of other sub-users.
 The Account Owner can create and manage all account administrators.